placekit/client-js/README.md

 | --- | --- | --- |
 | `timeout` | `integer` (optional) | `navigator.geolocation.getCurrentPosition` [timeout option](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition) |

+The location will be store in the `aroundLatLng` global options, you can still manually override it.

 ## ⚖️ License

 PlaceKit JavaScript Client is an open-sourced software licensed under the [MIT license](./LICENSE).